eXascaleInfolab/mobility_dashcom/README.md

 ```11:32:01: @0.918195/0.292566 -- 4.3435```
     - "11:32:01" is the timestamp of the reading.
     - "@0.918195/0.292566" are the coordinates (adapted to remove first digits that are always the same).
-    - "4.3435" is the geo distance (in meters, see [tools](#tools)) from the "base position", which is chosen from the first entry in the input file.
+    - "4.3435" is the geo distance (in meters, see [techniques](#techniques)) from the "base position", which is chosen from the first entry in the input file.
     - The line can also contain other information, for example:
         - "[INSIDE:ROOM]" or "[INSIDE:BASE]" - is displayed if the current coordinates are within the room.
 If `room.txt` is provided, then it determines the position based on room's box coordinates (and says [:ROOM]).
 If not - the room is assumed to be a circle (radius = 5m) with the center at the base position (showed [:BASE]).